N3FS/Sentinel/README.md

 **This is a fork of Sentinel to support FactionsUUID.** It does *not* support Factions 2.x.

+You can download it from [here](https://ci.ender.zone/job/Sentinel%20for%20FactionsUUID/).

+Below is the unaltered README for Sentinel.

 ---

 Sentinel NPCs: Combat NPCs for Spigot!